AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/filters-after-disable.md

 ---
-title: Filtering doesn‘t stop when AdGuard for Safari is disabled
+title: Filtering doesn't stop when AdGuard for Safari is disabled
 sidebar_position: 3
 ---